IBM-Cloud/docs/services/mobilefoundation/c_using_mfs_p3.md

 **Note**: All the data from your previous server instance including information on the apps and adapters is persisted in the configured {{site.data.keyword.dashdbshort_notm}} service instance, this data is used to recreate your server.

 ##	Setting up advanced configuration
-{: #using_mfs_advanced_p2}
+{: #using_mfs_advanced_p3}

 Use the **Start Server with Advanced Configuration** from the `Overview` page to create the server with advanced or custom settings.
 You can also update the server settings to customize your server configuration by clicking the **Configuration** tab. {{site.data.keyword.mobilefoundation_short}} gives you access to some advanced settings.

-*	From the **Topology** tab, you can select the server size and number of server instances based on your need.
-The default 1 GB server is enough for development and light testing.
+*	From the **Topology** tab, you can select the server size and memory based on your need.
+The default server is created with 1 GB of memory.
-  - Select the correct size for your server based on your need.
+  - You can change the memory for your server based on your need to a maximum of 2 GB.

   - **Nodes** displays the number of nodes that are created.

-      - {{site.data.keyword.mobilefirst}} server farm can be created by configuring the number of nodes here.
+This field cannot be  edited in {{site.data.keyword.mobilefoundation_short}}: Developer Pro.
+The number of nodes <!--in your {{site.data.keyword.IBM_notm}} container group--> defaults to **1** in the Developer Pro plan.

 See [{{site.data.keyword.mobilefoundation_long}} documentation](https://www.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html){: new_window}, for more details.